Ben Kallos: Digital Divide and Home Work Gap

+Environment and climate change

+In 2019, Kallos authored a declaration of climate emergency and passed it making New York City the largest city in the United States to do so.
+In 2018, Kallos introduced legislation to ban the sale of plastic water bottles in city parks and purchase by city agencies that Mayor de Blasio implemented by executive order in 2020.
+Kallos wrote the law in 2021 to ban toxic pesticides from being used in New York City parks.

+Public Health, Nutrition, and Safety Net

-In 2015, Kallos proposed legislation to allow low-income residents on the Upper East Side to automatically receive Supplemental Nutrition Assistance Program and other government social safety benefits.
+In 2015, Kallos authored a law to allow low-income residents of New York City to automatically receive Supplemental Nutrition Assistance Program and other government social safety benefits.
 In 2016, Kallos worked with Intuit to release their Benefits Assist software as free and open-source software.

-Later that year, Kallos proposed legislation to get scaffolding down in a timely manner.
-He introduced a law in 2017 to lower the noise allowed from construction during the evenings and weekend.
+Kallos participated in public health initiatives aimed at improving access to healthy food, including funding Greenmarkets and Fresh Food Box programs, expanding Good Food Purchasing standards, and supporting efforts to modernize how residents receive public benefits.
+Kallos authored a law to create the Offices of Food Policy and Urban Agriculture.
+Kallos also supported reforms targeting the prevention of Legionnaires’ disease, including measures intended to reduce avoidable outbreaks and fatalities.

 In 2016, Kallos, who is an ERISA attorney, authored legislation with Public Advocate Letitia James and Mayor Bill de Blasio for the city to automatically enroll employees in individual retirement accounts at no cost to employers who did not offer a retirement plan themselves.
 The law passed in 2021 and was then extended statewide.